Beat overwhelm and burnout with this self-care guide for the new normal

 - Practical strategies including goal setting, prioritising or other time management techniques.
 Also good/confident communication

 - Spiritual practices like prayer, Reiki and other forms of energy healing

-- Social activities, eg spending time with friends
+- Social activities, eg talking to family, friends and colleagues

 One or two of these will fit into more than one category, and there may well be more.